ibm-skills-network/portals-admin-knowledgebase/docs/intro.md

 A Skills Network Portal is an online learning platform that provides access to content from the Skills Network and others catalogs.
 Think of it like a custom app store for learning - just as you get apps from the App Store or Google Play, a portal allows your organization to:

-- Access pre-built courses from the Skills Network Catalog
+- Access pre-built learning content from the Skills Network Catalog
 - Create and host your own custom courses
 - Build learning paths and journeys
 - Manage competitions and events